Print

 Neighbouring countries: Estonia is bordered by Latvia to the south and Russia to the east.

 Geography: Nearly half of Estonia’s flat landscape is covered in forest.
-The rest is farming land, meadows and grazing plains, with over 1,000 lakes scattered across the country.
-In addition, there are two main islands in the Baltic Sea, Saaremaa and Hiiumaa, which are favourite local holiday spots.
+The rest is farmland, meadows and grazing plains, with more than 1,400 lakes scattered across the country.
+In addition, there are two main islands in the Baltic Sea, Saaremaa and Hiiumaa, which are favourite holiday spots among locals.

 Political system: Unitary parliamentary republic